Christine Fugate: Career

 Fugate began her Hollywood career in 1990 as French director Barbet Schroeder's assistant for the film Single White Female.
 Subsequently, she worked as Creative Vice President for Pacific Rim Productions where she was an Associate Producer on the HBO film Natural Causes in 1994.

 In the late 1990s, Fugate produced and directed a series of independent films, including The Southern Sex (1992), Mother Love (1996), Tobacco Blues (1998) and The Girl Next Door (1999).

 Tobacco Blues was screened on board Air Force One for President Bill Clinton.
 In 2023, the film was added to the American Archive of Public Broadcasting.

-Feature-length documentary The Girl Next Door (1999) about "Oklahoma native Stacy Valentine's rise to stardom in the adult film industry, had a successful theatrical run in over 25 cities throughout the US and Canada" and landed Fugate on ShowBizData's list of Top Directors.
+Fugate's feature-length documentary The Girl Next Door (1999) about "Oklahoma native Stacy Valentine's rise to stardom in the adult film industry", had a successful theatrical run in over 25 cities throughout the US and Canada" and landed Fugate on ShowBizData's list of Top Directors.

 Fugate went on the road with rock band KISS, directing an episode of VH1's FanClub about them (2000).
 She also directed the pilot for the Discovery series, Reconcilable Differences (2003).

 In 2005, she rendered the poetry of writer Donna Hilbert for the screen in Grief Becomes Me (2005), which premiered at the Kentucky Women Writers Conference and at the Los Angeles International Short Film Festival.
 Fugate went on to create a biopic connecting Hilbert's life and work, titled Grief Becomes Me: A Love Story (2009).

 Fugate produced, wrote and directed Queen Moorea (2022), a documentary that follows six years in the life of Laguna Beach High School homecoming queen Moorea Howson and her life with Williams Syndrome.
 The cinéma vérité film "shares an intimate look into the gifts and struggles of growing up with a disability in America."
 Queen Moorea premiered at the Coast Film Festival and screened at the Slamdance Film Festival.
 The film also had an international festival run, screening at the Courage Film Festival in Berlin, the Twelve Lions Festival, the Spain International Film Festival and the Anchorage International Film Festival, among others.

 Fugate is an assistant professor of film at Chapman University's Dodge College of Film & Media Arts.
 She is fluent in Italian and was recently invited to be a fellow of the Ferucci Institute (2024).

 She lives in Orange County, California, and has two children.
 She maintains a low public profile.